 Fibroids are growths that develop inside the uterus, although they can also exist outside of it.
 Learn more about them below.

 Fibroids develop when cells inside the uterus begin to grow uncontrollably, eventually forming a solid mass.
 They can be so small that you can’t even see them with the naked eye, and they may not cause any discomfort.

 The problem arises when they grow large enough to press against the uterus or even the rib cage.
 This causes discomfort that increases as time goes by.

 The warning signs of fibroids usually appear when the following has occurred:

 - Several fibroids have already developed

 Therefore, the larger they are, the more intense your symptoms will be.

-Here are some warning signs for fibroids that you should pay attention to:
+Here are some warning signs of fibroids that you should pay attention to:

 When fibroids appear on the outer wall of the uterus near your bladder, however, it can press on this organ and cause a loss of volume for urine.